-Wave Leaders and Assistant Wave Leaders will be asked to attend 3-day first aid training and online Safeguarding level 3 whereas Team Leaders will be requested to attend one day first aid training unless staff already hold suitable certificates.
+Wave Leaders will be asked to attend 3-day first aid training and online Safeguarding level 3 whereas Team Leaders will be requested to attend one day first aid training unless staff already hold suitable certificates.
 You will not receive an extra payment but the training costs will be covered by Twin.

 What is a DBS check?